philmcminn/new-paper/README.md

 The text and comments embedded in the `.tex` files of this paper discuss how to go about writing each section of the paper.
 Check them out!

-### Good LaTeX Style
+### LaTeX Style

-Again, the source LaTeX files in this repository contain a number of tips on how to write good LaTeX, so review them first.
+Again, the source LaTeX files in this repository discuss the conventions you should follow and contain a number of tips on how to write good LaTeX, so review them first.
+After that, you may want to review the articles in the next section.

 ### Further Advice